 How Can I Make My Garage Door More Secure?
 (From the Inside or Outside)

-Other than installing a lock, there are a few things you can do to make your garage door more secure:
+Other than installing a lock, here are a few tips to secure your garage door and keep your personal property safe:

 - Consider a security system of some sort.
 This can include motion-activated lights, cameras, or a full-blown alarm system.

 - Make sure you keep your opener remote inside your house and not in a spare vehicle parked outside or any other less-secure place.

 - Consider using a translucent film on your garage windows.
 This keeps burglars from seeing inside but will still allow for light.

 - Make sure you’ve secured any other doors to your garage with locks, cameras, or lighting systems.

 Can You Change the Garage Door Lock?

 Yes, you can change your garage door lock.
 If you have a mechanical lock, you can change it out yourself, or you can call a locksmith to rekey the existing lock.